Thursday, July 25, 2024 | 4:30pm @ Wilson Park, Eau Claire

 Our purpose is to increase awareness in our community and with legislators that transit is a tool for equity in a community and that all modes of public transportation are essential services.
 We will lift up the need for expanded services and a Regional Transportation Authority (RTA)* for the entire Chippewa Valley.

 *The term “RTA,” commonly known as a Regional Transportation Authority, is a local or regional governmental entity or agency that provides public regional transportation including various modes such as bus transit, commuter rail, light rail, bus rapid transit, or others.
 An RTA is typically funded through local, county, state, and federal funding agreements.
 Some RTAs are self-governing, and some have taxing authority.
-A 2011 Wisconsin law currently prohibits RTAs from being formed in Wisconsin.
+Passing RTA legislation allows an entity to be created that can create its own local fundraising system.

 JONAH Task Forces all agree: “Transit is an essential service!”